The 2020 crisis has given soft skills a new prominence.

 According to Deloitte’s Human Capital Research, 59% of organizations acknowledge that they lack, reliable soft skills data, and 89% of HR leaders believe that hires that didn’t work out lacked the appropriate soft skills for the job .
 LinkedIn research further confirms that most companies do not have a way to formally assess soft skills, with talent professionals instead relying on social cues or “gut feel” for their evaluations.

-pymetrics’ leading talent matching platform empowers companies to identify the unique, essential soft skills of your workforce in real-time, using objective behavioral data.
+pymetrics’ leading soft skills platform empowers companies to identify the unique, essential soft skills of your workforce in real-time, using objective behavioral data.

 Our streamlined gamified assessment takes approximately 25 minutes to complete and measures 11 categories of behavioral traits, including decision making, focus, effort, risk tolerance, attention, and more at a millisecond time scale.